-Depression is a persistent problem, not a passing one - the average length of a depressive episode is 6 to 8 months.3
+Depression is a persistent problem, not a passing one - the average length of a depressive episode is 6-8 months.

-Likewise, even the feeling of grief resulting from the death of someone close or other kind of loss is not itself depression if it does not persist.5 Depression can, however, be related to bereavement - when depression follows a loss, psychologists call it a "complicated bereavement."7
+Likewise, even the feeling of grief resulting from the death of someone close is not itself depression if it does not persist.
+Depression can, however, be related to bereavement - when depression follows a loss, psychologists call it a "complicated bereavement."

 Unipolar versus bipolar depression

-Unipolar depression may be described as mild, moderate, or severe, and can involve anxiety and other symptoms - but no manic episodes.
-However, nearly 40% of the time over a 13-year period, individuals with bipolar disorder are depressed, making the two conditions difficult, and important, to distinguish.8
+Unipolar depression can involve anxiety and other symptoms - but no manic episodes.
+However, for around 40 percent of the time over a 13-year period, individuals with bipolar disorder are depressed, making the two conditions difficult to distinguish.

-This diagnosis is characterized by depression accompanied by psychosis.6
+This condition is characterized by depression accompanied by psychosis.

-Often abbreviated to SAD, seasonal affective disorder is related to the reduced daylight of winter - the depression occurs during this season but lifts for the rest of the year and in response to light therapy.6
+Previously called seasonal affective disorder (SAD), this condition is related to the reduced daylight of winter - the depression occurs during this season but lifts for the rest of the year and in response to light therapy.

-Countries with long or severe winters seem to be affected more by SAD.5
+Countries with long or severe winters seem to be affected more by this condition.

 Causes of depression

 The causes of depression are not fully understood and may not be down to a single source.
-Depression is likely to be caused by a complex combination of factors:3,5,6,9
+Depression is likely to be due to a complex combination of factors that include:

-Some people are at higher risk of depression than others - risk factors, which play into the above causes, include:3,5,6,9
+Some people are at higher risk of depression than others; risk factors include:

-- Abuse of recreational drugs - including alcohol, amphetamines - can accompany depression or result in it.
-There is a high level of comorbidity between drug abuse and depression
+- Abuse of recreational drugs (including alcohol and amphetamines) - can accompany depression or result in it.
+There are strong links between drug abuse and depression

 - A past head injury